- Find meetings near you

 - Exert a hyper-level of control over your behavior

-- Avoid going out in order to avoid potential triggers
+- Avoid going out to reduce exposure to potential triggers

-- Stop consuming media just in case you encounter a depiction of alcohol
+- Stop consuming media in case you encounter images of alcohol

-But strict control and isolation like these example instinctive responses may come at the sacrifice of personal care tasks, social interaction, and personal interest activities.
+But strict control and isolation, like these examples, trigger instinctive responses that may sacrifice your personal care, social interactions, and personal interest activities.

 - Reaching out to a friend to talk about something you both love